Asymptotic Breakdown Point Analysis for a General Class of Minimum Divergence Estimators: Theoretical breakdown point under general model setups

-The first Assumption~\ref{assum:BP-0} ensures that the sequence of contaminating distributions is asymptotically singular to the model family of distributions for the parameters lying in the interior of the parameter space.
-Similarly, Assumption~\ref{assum:BP-1} ensures that the true distribution is asymptotically singular to the model family of distributions with parameters tending towards the boundary of the parameter space.
-Finally, Assumption~\ref{assum:BP-3} compares the extremity of the contaminating distribution with respect to the model family of the distributions when the parameter tends to a point lying on the boundary of the parameter space.
+Firstly, Assumption~\ref{assum:bp-f-sig-km} ensures that the sequence of contaminating distributions is asymptotically singular to the model family of distributions for the parameters lying in the interior of the parameter space.
+Similarly, Assumption~\ref{assum:bp-f-sig-g} ensures that the true distribution is asymptotically singular to the model family of distributions with parameters tending towards the boundary of the parameter space.
+Assumption~\ref{assum:bp-inequality} compares the extremity of the contaminating distribution with respect to the model family of distributions when the parameter tends to a point lying on the boundary of the parameter space.
+Note that, in this assumption, $\epsilon k_m$ is not a density per se, but there is no mathematical difficulty in constructing the quantity $S_{(\alpha, \lambda)}(\epsilon k_m, f_{\theta_m})$ in the usual way as given in Eq.~\eqref{eqn:s-divergence-1}.
 It is similar to the Assumption (BP3) in~\cite{ghosh2013robust} and~\cite{ghosh2017generalized} in spirit, but with a more complicated lower bound of the divergence between $\epsilon k_m$ and $f_{\theta_m}$.
-Assumption~\ref{assum:BP-3} is difficult to verify in practice in different setups, hence, we would later provide two sufficient conditions which will imply Assumption~\ref{assum:BP-3} and will be easily verifiable under different parametric setups.
-We will also demonstrate some examples of these later in Section~\ref{sec:examples}.
-Now, we present the main theorem of our paper.
+Finally, Assumption~\ref{assum:bp-integrable} is a technical assumption to ensure the boundedness of the S-divergence itself.
+This assumption holds in many situations, e.g., when $\alpha = 0$ (i.e., the power divergence family), in a location model, in a scale estimation problem when the contaminated scale ``explodes'', etc.